Wellington Homepage

 Commodities

-Underweight and down key
+Overweight and up key

 These asset allocation views are produced by Wellington Solutions, which provides client-centred investment solutions, research and advice ranging from whole portfolio solutions to bespoke single asset class and advisory partnerships.
 Our solutions platform incorporates expertise across multi-asset, fundamental factor investing and thematic approaches to deliver across a range of client outcomes and objectives.
-If you wish to discuss your investment challenges, and how Wellington Solutions can help, please contact your Wellington relationship manager or #solutions@wellington.com.
+If you wish to discuss your investment challenges, and how Wellington Solutions can help, please contact your Wellington relationship manager or solutions@wellington.com.

 em-evolution-new-paths-in-equity-portfolio-construction-fig8